Quick Guide to Benidorm

 Top 5 Amusement Parks in Benidorm

-While Benidorm is a paradise for sunbathers, take a break from the sandy shores for an exhilarating trip to its many amusement parks.
+While Benidorm is a paradise for sunbathers, take a break from the sandy shores for an exhilarating trip to one of its many amusement parks.

 - Translated as the World of the Sea, hang with dolphins, sea lions, and exotic birds.
 The list of animals to see is endless - seals, lemurs, turtles, squirrel monkeys, you name it, they've got 'em!
 With shows and the opportunity to feed some of them, it's a great day out.